-You can start by logging into your Skycatch account at app.skycatch.com and click on the Submit a Map button in the upper right hand corner of the screen.
+You can start by logging into your Skycatch account at app.skycatch.com and click on the Upload Photos button in the upper right hand corner of the screen.

 Note: Currently only geotagged images in JPG format are supported.

 Note: You can only upload one set of images at a time.

 2. Any unsupported files that fail validation will show up underneath the box with an error message.
 Here are some reasons why an image may fail validation: